fosspill/FFXIV_Modding_Tool/README.md

 Depends on the *[xivModdingFramework](https://github.com/liinko/xivModdingFramework)* by the one and only Liinko.

-# Current Status: Working but missing some features:
+# Current Status: Working but missing some features

 # Features!
 List is sorted by priority